Municipal Authority to Regulate Firearms

 Township and Non-Charter County Authority to Regulate Firearms

-In contrast to municipalities, townships and non-charter counties derive their police powers from the legislature, not the Ohio Constitution.8 Although Ohio Revised Code Annotated § 504.01 provides townships with a method to exercise limited home rule powers (i.e., police powers), section 504.04 expressly provides that townships may not establish “regulations affecting hunting, trapping, fishing, or the possession, use, or sale of firearms.”
+In contrast to municipalities, townships and non-charter counties derive their police powers from the legislature, not the Ohio Constitution.4 Although Ohio Revised Code Annotated § 504.01 provides townships with a method to exercise limited home rule powers (i.e., police powers), section 504.04 expressly provides that townships may not establish “regulations affecting hunting, trapping, fishing, or the possession, use, or sale of firearms.”
 Section 302.13(M) grants non-charter counties the authority to make any rule or act that does not conflict with general law or with the exercise of powers by municipalities and townships.
-Thus, townships and non-charter counties are very limited in their ability to adopt regulations affecting firearms.

 - Ohio Const.
 Art.
 XVIII, §§ 1 and 3. ⤴︎